Snippet-University/snippet_library/README.md

 The Snippet Library is the permanent home for all tested and functional scripts.

-Introduction to the Engine Diagnostics Workbench
+Introduction to the Snippet Library Workbench

 #Synopsis: Setup and maintain an app to screen candidate projects (demos) to be
 entered into the storefront using general tagging and markup for testing purposes.

-#Title: Engine Block 001
+#Title: Snippet Library Block 001

 #Attributions: Cloudbursting Stock